kfranqueiro/wcag3-astro/guidelines/terms/semi-automated-evaluation.md

 title: Semi-automated evaluation
 ---

-Evaluation conducted using machines to guide humans to areas that need inspection.
+:term[Evaluation] conducted using machines to guide humans to areas that need inspection.

 Semi-automated evaluation involves components of :term[automated evaluation] and :term[human evaluation].